gil2rok/gil2rok.github.io/_pages/about.md

 Hey :wave:!
 I'm currently a senior at [Columbia University](https://www.columbia.edu/) majoring in Applied Mathematics.
 I am broadly interested in machine learning (LLM, few-shot learning) and Bayesian inference (variational inference and MCMC).

 I do research under [Prof Itsik Pe'er](https://www.engineering.columbia.edu/faculty/itsik-peer) reconstructing CRISPR-edited cell-lineages with learned hyperbolic embeddings.
 I also do research under [Prof David Knowles](https://davidaknowles.github.io/) on using variational inference for fine-mapping (predicting which genotypes cause a phenotype).

+I firmly believe that (1) beautiful, readable code is a must and (2) research should be a social activity as per Erdos.